 Steven Covey, author of 7 Habits of Highly Effective People, recognizes three levels of emotional maturity: dependence, independence and interdependence.
-Such a statement sends the modern woman into a tail spin, because the Feminist Movement has taught us to have it all… casino online be all… the independent woman.
+Such a statement sends the modern woman into a tail spin, because the Feminist Movement has taught us to have it all… be all… the independent woman.
 And, after all of our efforts to achieve and grow as independent women, now we are mediocre on the emotional maturity scale?

-We seem wiser and better prepared for everything we do, yet, divorce is on the rise… resentment and dissatisfaction with relationships are on the rise.
+We seem wiser and better prepared for everything we do, yet, divorce in Newport Beach is on the rise… resentment and dissatisfaction with relationships are on the rise.
 And, if we stop for a second during our busy lives, when the chaos and hubbub settle, we may sadly notice a lack of emotional intimacy in our relationships.
 This becomes obvious when married couples who have outlasted the seven year itch tell you “marriage is a lot of work…” What?!
 Marriage is a lot of work… but, if you work really, really hard, you can tolerate it ?!
 Yikes!
 Talk about happily ever after!

 Most of my contemporaries are professional women, highly educated—and single or unhappily married.Why aren’t these wonderful, successful women finding happiness in their relationships ?
 Unfortunately, modern western culture brings up little girls on fairy tales… the stories of the damsel in distress being rescued by a handsome hero and living happily ever after.Those stories illustrate how once the princess gets married, she will be happy because the prince will make her happy.This fairy tale expectation sets up women for dissatisfaction and unrealistic expectations for our poor princes.